Azure guidance for secure isolation

 Your data in Azure Storage relies on data encryption at rest to provide cryptographic certainty for logical data isolation.
 You can choose between Microsoft-managed encryption keys (also known as platform-managed encryption keys) or customer-managed encryption keys (CMK).
 The handling of data encryption and decryption is transparent to customers, as discussed in the next section.

 Data encryption at rest

-Azure provides extensive options for data encryption at rest to help you safeguard your data and meet your compliance needs using both Microsoft-managed encryption keys and customer-managed encryption keys.
+Azure provides extensive options for data encryption at rest to help you safeguard your data and meet your compliance needs when using both Microsoft-managed encryption keys and customer-managed encryption keys.
 For more information, see data encryption models.
-This process relies on multiple encryption keys and services such as Azure Key Vault and Azure Active Directory to ensure secure key access and centralized key management.
+This process relies on multiple encryption keys and services such as Azure Key Vault and Microsoft Entra ID to ensure secure key access and centralized key management.

 If you require extra security and isolation assurances for your most sensitive data stored in Azure services, you can encrypt it using your own encryption keys you control in Azure Key Vault.

 In general, controlling key access and ensuring efficient bulk encryption and decryption of data is accomplished via the following types of encryption keys (as shown in Figure 16), although other encryption keys can be used as described in Storage service encryption section.

 - Data Encryption Key (DEK) is a symmetric AES-256 key that is used for bulk encryption and decryption of a partition or a block of data.
 The cryptographic modules are FIPS 140 validated as part of the Windows FIPS validation program.
 Access to DEKs is needed by the resource provider or application instance that is responsible for encrypting and decrypting a specific block of data.
 A single resource may have many partitions and many DEKs.
 When a DEK is replaced with a new key, only the data in its associated block must be re-encrypted with the new key.
 The DEK is always stored encrypted by the Key Encryption Key (KEK).